As has been the case since Apple ditched the 17in MacBook Pro back in 2012, there have been two sizes of MacBook Pro. The 13in and the 15in model.

 - Despite the slightly different battery specs, all each MacBook Pro offers 10 hours battery life, according to Apple.

-- The 15in models have discreet graphics cards while the 13in models have integrated graphics.
+- The 15in models have discreet graphics cards while all the 13in models have integrated graphics.
+This means they are much more suited to graphics intensive applications.

-- The newer 13in MacBook Pro features four Thunderbolt 3 ports (as did the 2018 model) while the 2017 MacBook Pro only has two.
+- The 2.4GHz 13in MacBook Pro features four Thunderbolt 3/USB C ports while the 1.4GHz MacBook Pro only has two.

 Here are the other specs for the 13in models: